First-time assessment of glitch-induced bias and uncertainty in inference of extreme mass ratio inspirals: Discussions and Conclusions

 We found that in the prograde and strong-field EMRIs, the largest glitch-induced fluctuations in a given run were most likely to be in extrinsic parameters such as $\Phi_{\phi_0}$, $\Phi_{r_0}$, and $\phi_K$ which govern the source’s sky orientation and phase evolution.
 Such distortions could compromise sky localization and distance estimation, thereby impacting multi-messenger and cosmological analyses that rely on joint electromagnetic and GW identification of EMRI host galaxies~\cite{derdzinski2023multimessengerastronomyblackholes}.
 We also found that the retrograde EMRI's largest glitch-induced fluctuations were more likely to be from intrinsic parameters such as $a$, $\mu$, and $p_0$, which could challenge EMRI-based tests of GR.

 It is important to acknowledge the simplifying assumptions underlying this study.
 The FM formalism provides a computationally efficient approximation valid only in the high-SNR, near-linear regime, but may underestimate correlations or non-Gaussianity in the true posterior.
 Realistic LISA observations will also contain quieter EMRIs, additional and overlapping sources, and time-dependent instrumental noise.
 We note that LISA could experience other kinds of glitches such as sine-Gaussians whose morphology and statistics could further impact the parameter biases and covariances beyond what is reported here.

-This represents a potential avenue for future work.
+We also reiterate that our study did not account for the $T$-channel contribution.
+Given the channel's insensitivity to EMRIs but not glitches, we conjecture that including the $T$-channel would marginally increase the estimated biases.
+One other consideration is our assumption of exact glitch mitigation.
+In practice, glitch mitigation algorithms will leave non-zero residuals in the data which would further shift the biases.
+Investigating the impact of these residual-induced biases would be a fitting avenue for future research.

 Within our controlled assumptions, our findings suggest that moderate mitigation strategies targeting only the strongest transients may suffice to preserve near-optimal inference accuracy and precision while minimizing data loss.
 This is convenient as glitch mitigation can be technically challenging, requiring precise modeling of transient morphology and careful separation from overlapping astrophysical signals.
 Extending this framework to existing glitch mitigation algorithms, a larger and broader population of EMRIs, and non-stationary or correlated noise models will be essential for assessing the robustness of EMRI science in the LISA era.
 We reiterate that the validity of our approach is limited to high-SNR EMRIs, and so the inference bias and uncertainty of quiet EMRIs remains unexplored.
 Ultimately, future EMRI-related glitch studies will help ensure that strong-field tests of GR and cosmological measurements with LISA remain resilient to realistic instrumental and astrophysical noise environments.